es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 - `CallTrace callTraceExpected` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an expected trace of mock calls.
 If the test is not supposed to test mock calls then this parameter is omitted.
 - `{TypeOfReturnValue} expected` - a value which is expected to be equal to the value returned by the method under test.
 If the method returns nothing then this parameter is omitted.

+### Body

+Body of a test method should call the method under test and then verify that actual and expected states, call traces of mocks and returned values are equal.
+It should preferably use only Assert.Equal assertions to keep code concise.

+_NOTE: This puts requirements on types under test to have implementation of Equals which ensure that two instances are equal if all their property and field values match.
+In turn implementation of `Equals` method also requires implementation of `GetHashCode`.
+To reduce the custom implementations using [records](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/records#value-equality) instead of classes and structs is advised.
+However the default `Equals` implementation of a record may not be enough if any of its field or property type has implemented referential equality.
+In that case custom implementation still is required to use `Assert.Equal` only assertion.
+Sometimes using of records may not be possible or such custom `Equals` implementation may cause performance issues.
+In those cases the decision of following the proposing guidelines or deviating from them should be taken by a developer meaningfully._

 ### Structure

 ```C#